Action research. Creative practice. New knowledge.

 Action research suggests that one's scholarship results in communicable knowledge.
 The following traditional humanities scholarship provide examples.

 - __.
-"Walking Talking: Flâneurs, Soundscapes, and the Creation of Mobile Narratives" (Digital Storytelling and Mobile Media: Narrative Practices with Locative Technologies.
-Ed.
-Jason Farman.
-Routledge Press, 2013)
+"Walking Talking: Flâneurs, Soundscapes, and the Creation of Mobile Narratives."
+Digital Storytelling and Mobile Media: Narrative Practices with Locative Technologies, edited by Jason Farman, Routledge Press, 2013, pp. 95-109.

 - Barber, John F. and Dene Grigar.
-"Winged Words: On the Theory and Use of Internet Radio" (Going Wireless: A Critical Exploration of Wireless and Mobile Technologies for Composition Teachers and Researchers.
-Ed.
-Amy C. Kimme Hea.
-Hampton Press, 2009.
+"Winged Words: On the Theory and Use of Internet Radio."
+Going Wireless: A Critical Exploration of Wireless and Mobile Technologies for Composition Teachers and Researchers, edited by Amy C. Kimme Hea, Hampton Press, 2009, pp. 275-288.

 Media Art and Digital Works